SPhillips1337/AI_interview_assistant/README.md

 *   **Current Topic:** Displays the main topic of the conversation, analyzed by an LLM.
 This also updates as the conversation progresses.

 If you have configured the `PERPLEXICA_URL` in your `.env` file, you will see a "Dig Deeper" button next to each response, which allows you to send that response to your Perplexica instance for further research.

+You can also download a full report of the conversation by clicking the "Download Report" button.

 ## Configuration